IntegratedBreedingPlatform/BMSAPI/README.md

 Overview
 ----------
-IBPWebService provides services for the Breeding View application to upload and save report results to the Breeding Management System.
+IBPWebService provides services for the Breeding View application to upload and save the results data of the reports to the Breeding Management System.

 For API Documentation, run the IBPWebService and go to the following URL:
 <pre>http:/localhost:18080/IBPWebService/rest/index</pre>